linuxkay/docker_mysql/README.md

 ## Notes

-It will not work when you try to order Japanese char by `order by` since mysql does not know the order of Japanese char unlike alphabet.
-Suggest creating new row with ID next to Kanji or Japanese char in order to make it work.
+It will not work when you try to order Japanese char by `order by` since mysql does not know how to order Japanese char unlike alphabet.
+Suggest creating new row with ID next to Kanji or Japanese char in order to make this work.

 ## Contribution